Merica-Rowley/startup/README.md

 - Third-Party Service Endpoints: Done!
 I used Lorem Picsum's api to retrieve a random image to display on the scores page using a fetch method.
 - Backend Service Endpoints: Done!
 I have an endpoint to update (post) the scoreboard each time someone gets an answer wrong or navigates away from the quiz page.
 I also have an endpoint to retrieve (get) scores from the server when a user navigates to the scores page.
 - Frontend Calls Service Endpoints: Done!
 I used a fetch method in the frontend quiz.js updateScores() method to call my score posting endpoint in the backend, and I used a fetch method in the frontend scores.js loadDailyScoreboard() and loadAllTimeScoreboard() functions to call my score retrieval endpoint in the backend.

+## Login Deliverable
+For this deliverable, I implemented application authorization and authentication.

+Prerequisites:
+- Prerequisite: (COMPLETED) Simon Login deployed to your production environment with your dbConfig.json credentials
+- Prerequisite: (COMPLETED) A link to your GitHub startup repository prominently displayed on your application's home page
+- Prerequisite: (COMPLETED) Notes in your startup Git repository README.md file documenting what you modified and added with this deliverable.
+The TAs will only grade things that have been clearly described as being completed.
+Review the voter app as an example.
+- Prerequisite: (COMPLETED) At least 10 git commits spread consistently throughout the assignment period.

+Login Implementation:
+- New User Registration: Users can sign up for an account with a username and password; their credentials are stored in the MongoDB database.
+- Existing User Authentication: Users sign in with the username and password used to create their account.
+- Application Data Stored in MongoDB: Both daily and all time leaderboards are stored in the database.
+Daily leaderboard is reset (all elements deleted) every night at midnight.
+The "current midnight" is also stored in the database.
+- Storage and Retrieval of Credentials in MongoDB: User information is stored in the database.
+Passwords are encrypted using bcrypt.
+For authentication, user information is pulled from the database and compared to user inputs.
+- Application Restrictions Based on Authentication: Only authenticated users can see the navigation menu bar.
+Additionally, only authenticated users can see scores on the scores page and play the quiz on the quiz page.